jsueii/About-Me/README.md

 ![Alt Text](https://patch.com/img/cdn20/users/1625498/20170320/011303/styles/raw/public/article_images/img_20170311_130734-1489986502-2221.jpg)

 # Summary
 * Hi world, I'm Josue and I'm starting to get into computer science.
 I loved playing with computers since I was a kid.
 I remeber when I used a computer for the first time.
 I was in 2nd grade and I used to play flash games on an old windows xp, which was a great operating system during that time.
+I come from a haitian background and moved to the United States when I was 3 years old.

 # Skills
 * I can edit videos and films using Sony Vegas Pro